 Concrete demolition on rock masses

 In anchor zones, foundation interfaces or leveling layers, concrete and rock meet.
 Concrete demolition shear separate concrete bodies, release reinforcement and create space so that the rock can then be processed using splitters.
 Steel shear or hydraulic shear are added when anchors, brackets or beams must be removed.
 In this way, the composite is released step by step, safely and material-specifically.
+Sequencing minimizes restraint, prevents jamming effects and ensures unobstructed access for the splitting cylinders.

 Strip-out and cutting in existing structures with rock contact

 In building adaptations within existing structures, floor plan interventions often encounter in-situ rock.
 Saws for precise openings, concrete demolition shear for concrete components and the subsequent splitting of the rock form an optimized process chain that limits vibrations, controls dust exposure and protects the structural integrity of the existing structure.
+Phased work sections with interim stabilizations and dust management increase predictability and cleanliness.

 Special applications

 In alpine locations, near sensitive facilities or where vibration thresholds are strictly limited, non-explosive procedures are often the only option.
 Rock and concrete splitters deliver controllable results even in hard-to-reach situations.
 Redundant energy supply using suitable hydraulic power packs and clearly defined emergency procedures increase operational safety.
+Remote actuation and clear line-of-sight working positions further reduce risk in exposed locations.

-Geology, fracture mechanics and drilling pattern
+Geology, fracture mechanics and drilling patterns

 Rock properties are the key to predictable crack behavior.
 Grain bonding, anisotropy, jointing, water content and bedding dip control how splitting forces act.
 From this, hole diameter, depth, spacing and wedge orientation are derived.
 The goal is to use the natural weakness structure and steer cracks so that defined, stable fracture bodies are produced.
+Practical inputs from uniaxial compressive strength, RQD and petrographic logging improve forecasting and reduce contingency in the method plan.

 Rock types and their behavior

 Igneous rocks (e.g., granite, basalt) are usually hard and brittle and reward precise drilling patterns with clean fracture faces.
 Metamorphic rocks (e.g., gneiss, slate) exhibit anisotropic splitting properties; orientation to foliation is decisive.
 Sedimentary rocks (e.g., limestone, sandstone) vary widely; porosity and bedding determine the required splitting energy.
+Weathered zones, fault gouge and infill must be identified early, as they modify crack paths and may require tighter drilling grids.

 Crack control and alignment